 Julius can clearly remember the moment his grandma’s eyes stopped moving.
 He called out to her, “Dani (grandmother), Dani, are you ok?”.
 But there was no answer, he told us.

 In the middle of his struggle, Julius clung on to the words of Psalm 23.
-Every night he would lie on his bed and meditate on the psalm in his Good News Bible.
+Every night he would lie on his bed and meditate on the psalm in his Holy Bible.
 Julius was comforted by the promise that God was with him through his valley of pain and grief.
 And whatever valley you’re going through, God can comfort you too.

 Julius was encouraged by the truths of Psalm 23.
 He knew that thanks to his Heavenly Father, he would “lack nothing”.